Sydney church, restaurant clusters expand - Shepparton News

 Sydney church, restaurant clusters expandBy AAP Newswire

-Sydney's Thai restaurant coronavirus cluster has risen to 67 while a funeral and church cluster has also expanded as NSW records 14 new cases.
+The number of COVID-19 cases linked to a western Sydney Thai restaurant has risen to 67 while dozens of people and several hospitality venues have been slapped with fines for breaching coronavirus safety measures.

-NSW Health on Sunday reported six new cases associated in the Thai Rock Wetherill Park restaurant cluster including two linked to Our Lady of Lebanon Church.
+NSW recorded 14 new cases in the 24 hours to 8pm on Saturday including six associated with the Thai Rock Wetherill Park restaurant cluster with two of these also linked to Our Lady of Lebanon Church.

-Four cases were associated with a cluster tied to a funeral service at St Brendan's Catholic Church, Bankstown last Saturday morning.
+Four cases were associated with a cluster tied to a funeral service at St Brendan's Catholic Church, Bankstown on July 18.

-NSW Health says isolation and testing are musts for everyone who attended the service, a burial at Rookwood later that day and Mount Pritchard's Our Lady of Mount Carmel the next day, July 19.
+NSW Health says isolation and testing are essential for everyone who attended the morning service, a burial at Rookwood later that day and Mount Pritchard's Our Lady of Mount Carmel the next day, July 19.

 Those at a July 16 service at St Brendan's and at a Fairfield funeral home on July 17 must also heed the same advice to "isolate, get tested for COVID-19 regardless of any symptoms, and continue to self-isolate for 14 days even if the test is negative", the health department says.

-Testing clinics are available at GPs, hospital and in a carpark in Fisher Street, Cabramatta.

-No new cases were linked to the Crossroads Hotel or Batemans Bay Soldiers Club clusters.

-Three new cases recorded in the 24 hours to 8pm Saturday were returned travellers while one case remains under investigation.
+Three of the new cases recorded were returned travellers in hotel quarantine while one case remains under investigation.

-More than 25,100 tests were reported across that time after a record 30,535 were processed in the previous 24 hours.
+NSW Health later on Sunday urged anyone who attended the Thai Rock restaurant in Potts Point for more than two hours between July 15 and July 25 to get tested and self-isolate for 14 days since they were last there, regardless of symptoms.

+The advice comes after a staff member at the restaurant - which has the same owners as Thai Rock in Wetherill Park - tested positive.

 "Of particular concern is transmission in venues such as hotels and restaurants, the gym and social gatherings," the health department said in a statement.